About bicycle lighting and onions

 I chose the title because I’m recalling a Bicycling Magazine opinion piece which my friend, long time Philadelphia bicycling advocate John Dowlin, wrote some thirty years ago.
 The title was “Cyclists as Urban Deer”.

 Dowlin’s premise was that cyclists in urban areas, like deer in rural areas, are vulnerable, and deserve special attention and caution.
-He went on to make the point that the presence of cyclists is a measure of the health of the urban transportation system.
+He went on to make the point that the presence of cyclists is a measure of the health of urban transportation.

 I wrote a response to Dowlin’s article, and it was published too.
 I suggested that cyclists do better to be smart like the fox.
 To put it in the simplest possible way: deer stampede out of the woods; foxes look before they cross the road.